nazeeha-kb/nazeeha-kb/README.md

 <h2>👩🏽‍💻 About Me</h2>
 <p>
-  I am a web developer, with a focus on front end<br>
+  A junior web developer, with focus on front end<br>
   I really enjoy problem solving and creating with code.

-  Currently I'm working on a full-stack project.
 </p>

 <p>Let's connect!<br>